ckinateder/stegosaurus-midi/README.md

 ### Message Structure

-The message is broken up into 3 parts: the header, bookkeeping, and the actual data.
-The header is the first 4 bytes of the message, and is used to identify the message as a SysEx message from the Stegosaurus.
-The bookkeeping is the next 6 bytes, and is used to identify the type of message and the preset to modify.
-The actual data is the rest of the message, and is used to specify the behavior of the controller.
+The message is broken up into 2 parts: the header and the data.
+The header is the first 4 bytes of the message, and the data is the rest of the message.

+Types of messages:
+- Control change
+- Program change
+- Variable set

 #### Header